Laboratory Technician at Southwestern Illinois College

-MATC is located in Milwaukee, Wisconsin and has a total student population of 12,618.
-During the the most recent year for which data is available, 10 students received their associate's degree in clinical laboratory technician.
+SWIC is located in Belleville, Illinois and approximately 6,906 students attend the school each year.
+During the the most recent year for which data is available, 4 students received their associate's degree in clinical laboratory technician.

 Want to know more about the career opportunities in this field?
 Check out the Careers in Laboratory Technician section at the bottom of this page.

 Note: Although rankings can help you see some information about a school, it's not a good idea to depend on them alone.
 Be sure to check out other things about the school before making your decision to attend.

 Take a look at the following statistics related to the make-up of the clinical laboratory technician majors at Southwestern Illinois College.

 The majority of those who receive an associate's degree in clinical laboratory technician at SWIC are white.
 Around 75% fell into this category, which is below average for this degree.

 The following table and chart show the race/ethnicity for students who recently graduated from Southwestern Illinois College with a associate's in clinical laboratory technician.